Timon & Pumbaa (TV series): Broadcast

 The first two seasons of the show aired simultaneously on The Disney Afternoon and CBS, whereas the third and final season aired on Toon Disney.
 Reruns of the series aired on Disney Channel from 1997 to 2008.
 Reruns were shown on Toon Disney up until the channel's demise on February 8, 2009.
 As a result, the show went off the air for three years.

+While the show aired on Disney Channel and Toon Disney, certain episodes from its original run were never re-aired or had scenes edited out, likely for content reasons.
+For example, "Catch Me if You Kenya" originally had a scene with the butterfly collector returning to his tree house from China and threatening Timon and Pumbaa to put them in a collection for releasing the butterflies.
+That scene was removed from reruns due to his clothing and appearance evoking Asian stereotypes.
+The scene was eventually reinstated when the show became available on the Disney+ streaming service since its launch on November 12, 2019.

 On March 23, 2012, the show returned to television when Disney Junior was launched as its own channel.
 However, only selected episodes were shown and some episodes were abruptly edited (presumably due to scenes being deemed inappropriate for preschoolers).
 As of 2014, the show was removed from the channel.
-However in Russia continued air this show until the channel closed in 2022.
+In Russia, however, the show continued to air until the channel closed in 2022.

+Marketing

+Upon its premiere in the United States, the show was accompanied with a marketing campaign, which include promotional tie-ins with Burger King (the same promotional partner for the original theatrical and home video releases of The Lion King), KFC and Campbell's through its Franco-American brand's SpaghettiOs.